choishingwan/PRSice/docs/index.md

 !!!
 Caution

-    PRSice-2 is currently under open beta - please report any errors that you spot to our google group (see below)
+    PRSice-2 is currently under open beta - results output are reliable but please report any specific problems to our google group (see Support below)

 ## R Packages Requirements

 To plot graphs, PRSice requires [R](https://www.r-project.org/) (**version 3.2.3+**) installed.

-[Additional steps](extra_steps.md) might be required for MAC and Window users.
+[Additional steps](extra_steps.md) might be required for Mac and Windows users.

 !!!
-Download all required R packages
+Note

     PRSice can automatically download all required packages, even without administrative right.
     You can specify the install directory using `--dir`.
 For example